H\"older continuous dissipative solutions of ideal MHD with nonzero helicity: Estimates on the diffeomorphism

-Therefore, we see that $T$ is a contractive mapping if $a$ is sufficiently large.
-Hence, by Banach's fixed point theorem, there exists a unique $\phi^0\in C^0(\RR^3\times[0,T],\RR^3)$ such that $T\phi^0=\phi^0$.
+for all $f\in X$.
+Thus, the image of $T|_X$ is contained in $X$.
+Furthermore, we see that $T|_X:X\to X$ is a contractive mapping if $a$ is sufficiently large.
+Hence, by Banach's fixed point theorem, there exists a unique $\phi^0\in X$ such that $T\phi^0=\phi^0$.
 We will now check that $\phi^0_t$ is the inverse of $\psi^0_t$.
+Note that $\psi^0$ has the same expression as $T\pi$ up to the sign of some terms.
+Therefore, by the same argument, $\psi^0\in X$.
 Using (\ref{f pi}), definition (\ref{def psi}) and the fact that the operation $\compt$ is associative, we compute

-Taking into account that $k_n$ is orthogonal to $\zeta$ for any $n\in \Lambda$, we also have
+Taking into account that $\zeta_j$ is orthogonal to $k_{jn}$ for any $n\in \Lambda$, we also have

 Therefore, arguing as before leads to

 Thus, we will have $d(\phi^0\compt \psi^0,\pi)\leq \frac{1}{2}d(\phi^0\compt \psi^0,\pi)$ for sufficiently large $a>1$, so $\phi^0\compt \psi^0=\pi$.
 Meanwhile, direct computation of the composition shows that $\psi^0\compt\phi^0=\pi$.
 We conclude that $\psi^0_t$ is invertible and $\phi^0_t$ is its inverse.
 Since the local inverses were smooth, $\phi^0$ is automatically smooth. \end{proof}